 Frank Litvack, M.D., FACC.
 Dr. Litvack joined the Capricor, Inc. board in 2012 and since November 2013 has been serving as the Company's Executive Chairman.
-He currently serves as CEO of Vida FLaSH Acquisitions, Inc., a life sciences SPAC as well as co-managing member of FLaSH Investments LLC, the SPAC sponsor.
 Dr. Litvack is a native of Canada.
 He completed medical school and residency at McGill University in Montreal and a Cardiovascular Fellowship at Cedars-Sinai Medical Center in Los Angeles, where he subsequently became co-director of the Cardiovascular Intervention Center and Professor of Medicine at UCLA.
 There he led a prominent clinical and research program known for its excellence in innovation, care and leadership in Translational Medicine.
 Dr. Litvack was board-certified in Internal Medicine, Cardiovascular Diseases and Interventional Cardiology.
 He has published more than one hundred research articles and chapters and is the recipient of several awards, including an American Heart Association Young Investigator Award, the Leon Goldman Medical Excellence Award for contributions to the field of biomedical optics and the United States Space Technology and Space Foundation Hall of Fame for pioneering work with the excimer laser.
 Dr. Litvack left full time practice and academics in 2000 to concentrate on entrepreneurial activities.
 Dr. Litvack has founded and operated several healthcare ventures, both as chairman and/or chief executive officer, including Progressive Angioplasty Systems Inc., a medical device company that was acquired by United States Surgical Corp. in 1998; Savacor, Inc., a medical device company that was acquired by St. Jude Medical in 2005; and Conor Medsystems, Inc., a publicly traded medical device company that was acquired by Johnson & Johnson in 2007.
-He presently sits on the boards of several early-stage healthcare companies, including Credence MedSystems a drug delivery company, V Wave Medical a Heart Failure company and Director of Levation Pharma a specialty pharmaceutical company in the area of facial aesthetics that he co-founded.
+He presently sits on the boards of several early-stage healthcare companies, including Credence MedSystems a drug delivery company, V Wave Medical, a heart failure company and Director of Levation Pharma, a specialty pharmaceutical company in the area of facial aesthetics that he co-founded.
 Additionally, he was an early investor and Board Member of MedAvail Inc., a disruptive player in the evolving technology enabled pharmacy space.
 In 2018, he co-founded Trialtech Medical Inc., a software and services company in the clinical trial recruiting space.
 Trialtech was sold to Scarritt Sciences in December 2020.
-Dr. Litvack was a former director of publicly traded Nile Therapeutics, Inc. from 2009 - 2012.
+Dr. Litvack was a former director of Nile Therapeutics, Inc. (predecessor entity to the Company) from 2009 to 2012.
 Dr. Litvack joined the board of directors of Capricor, Inc. as Executive Chairman in 2012.
-Dr. Litvack is also currently a General Partner in Pura Vida Investment, LLC, a healthcare hedge fund, and is serving as a Director on the board of Cardiovascular Research Foundation, a non-profit research and education entity and the Tannenbaum Open Science Institute at McGill University.
+Dr. Litvack is also currently a Member of the Management company of Pura Vida Investments, LLC, a healthcare hedge fund, and is serving as a Director on the board of Cardiovascular Research Foundation, a non-profit research and education entity and on the Advisory Board ofthe Tannenbaum Open Science Institute at McGill University.